 How to Survive Hiccups in your Business

 There’s no such thing as a perfect startup.
-Launching a business is a complicated processed, filled with decisions at every turn.
-As you try to navigate your way around pitfalls and setbacks, chances are, you’ll make a bad call or two.
+Launching a business is a complicated process, filled with decisions at every turn.
+As you try to navigate your way around pitfalls and setbacks, chances are you’ll make a bad call or two.
 But overcoming mistakes is the sign of a true leader and learning from them will only make your business stronger.
 Here are some common challenges, and some advice to survive them!

 Sometimes it’s very easy to determine the market value of a product.
 Other times, you’re flying blind and have to make your best educated guess.
-Unfortunately, that may lead you to pricing too high or too low, and minimizing either your customer base, or your profits.
+Unfortunately, that may lead you to pricing too high or too low, and minimizing either your customer base or your profits.
 This is common, and if it happens, the best thing to do is realize your pricing is wrong and introduce a new price point.
 Overcoming mistakes in the pricing realm is relatively easy.